ros2/ros2_documentation/source/Tutorials/Advanced/Reading-From-A-Bag-File-CPP.rst

   ros2 pkg create --build-type ament_cmake bag_reading_cpp --dependencies rclcpp rosbag2_cpp turtlesim

-Your terminal will return a message verifying the creation of your package ``bag_recorder_nodes`` and all its necessary files and folders.
+Your terminal will return a message verifying the creation of your package ``bag_reading_cpp`` and all its necessary files and folders.
 The ``--dependencies`` argument will automatically add the necessary dependency lines to ``package.xml`` and ``CMakeLists.txt``.
 In this case, the package will use the ``rosbag2_cpp`` package as well as the ``rclcpp`` package.
 A dependency on the ``turtlesim`` package is also required for working with the custom turtlesim messages.